bonitasoft/bonita-openapi/DEV.md

 #### `npm run postman`
 Generate postman collections that can imported and runned against a Bonita instance.

+#### `npm run package`
+Generate postman collections and the openapi.yaml in the dist folder after running tests.

 ## Contribution Guide

 Below is a sample contribution guide.
 The tools